Ahmedjellouli/FaceRecognition/README.md

 ```

 ```
+        - Database              = To choose which database direction you will use
+        - Tolerance             = 0 to 1 to determine tolerance of Recognition
         - detectFrontalFace     = True or false to detect frontale face in video or Image
-        - Tolerance             = 0 to 1 to determine tolerance of Recognition
         - detectLandmarks       = True or false to detect 68 landmarks in video or Image
         - save                  = True or false to save image after Recognition